 \section{Ordering Sparse Multivariate Functional Data}

-Ordering sparse multivariate functional data is necessary before we visualize them.
-We consider a two-step procedure: first we apply multivariate functional principal component analysis (MFPCA, \citeauthor{happ2018mfpca} \citeyear{happ2018mfpca}) to fit the data; second, we consider various notions of depth to order the fitted data.
-If there is only one variable, then the data reduce to univariate functional data, and MFPCA becomes univariate functional principal component analysis (UFPCA, \citeauthor{yao2005functional} \citeyear{yao2005functional}).
-The depth notions we consider are either from the direct generalization of the univariate revised functional depth (\citeauthor{sguera2020notion} \citeyear{sguera2020notion}) to multivariate functional data, or our new idea described in Section \ref{rd}.
+We consider a two-step procedure to order sparse multivariate functional data: first we generalize the bootstrap procedure (\citeauthor{goldsmith2013corrected} \citeyear{goldsmith2013corrected}) from UFPCA to MFPCA (\citeauthor{happ2018multivariate} \citeyear{happ2018multivariate}) to generate improved curve estimates and confidence bands; second, we consider various notions of depth for sparse multivariate functional data.
+The depth notions we consider are either from the direct generalization of the univariate revised functional depth (\citeauthor{sguera2021notion} \citeyear{sguera2021notion}) to multivariate functional data, or our new idea described in Section \ref{rd}.